-Claude returns an answer that sounds confident and professional — but when you verify, the key fact is wrong.
-Maybe it reversed an API signature, confused 2023 policy for current 2026, or fabricated a library name.
-“Confidently wrong” is a universal LLM problem, but with the right tuning of context, system prompt, and retrieval, error rates drop from ~30% to < 5%.
+Claude returns an answer that sounds confident and professional, but when you verify it the key fact is wrong: it reversed an API signature, treated a 2024-era policy as current, or invented a library name.
+This “confidently wrong” failure is a known limitation of every large language model, and it is what Anthropic’s own docs call a hallucination.

 Common causes